-First Internet Bank offers an FDIC-insured savings option for businesses with a good 0.40% APY on any balance amount.
+First Internet Bank offers an FDIC-insured savings option for businesses with a good 0.40% APY on any balance up to $10 million.
 You only need $100 to open the account.
 There is no minimum balance to deposit or maintain the account to earn the APY.

-While it only costs $100 to open your business savings account and you must maintain an average daily balance of $1,000 to avoid a $2 monthly maintenance fee.
+While it only costs $100 to open your business savings account, you must maintain an average daily balance of $1,000 to avoid a $2 monthly maintenance fee.

 Unlimited deposits can be made each month and six transfers or withdrawals are allowed without charge.
 Keep in mind that the FDIC only insures up to $250,000.
-So, if you deposit more than $250,000 into the business savings account, the excess deposit amount will not be insured by the FDIC.
+So, if you deposit more than $250,000 into the business savings account, the excess deposit amount will not be insured.

 The First IB ATM cards are offered to sole proprietors only.
 There is no charge for ATM transactions or electronic statements.
 Founded in 1999 by the First Internet Bancorp, First IB offers remote banking in all 50 states.